-Stuart Forster heads into the wilderness to photograph portraits and shoot people photography in northern Manitoba, Canada.
+Stuart Forster heads into the wilderness to photograph the landscape and nature, also shooting people photography in northern Manitoba, Canada.

 Northern Manitoba, in central Canada, is renowned for the enchanting beauty of its subarctic wilderness.
 It’s an outstanding location to photograph boreal forest and tundra landscapes, and wildlife during the caribou migration.
 This post, though, is about people photography in northern Manitoba, because I also enjoyed photographing the people working at Gangler’s North Seal Wilderness Adventures.